-We have previously published our interview with a young K-Pop concert organiser from Myanmar and some of you were perhaps, fascinated by her answers and the success metrics for the various aspects of an event.
+We have previously published our interview with a young K-Pop concert organizer from Myanmar and some of you were perhaps, fascinated by her answers and the success metrics for the various aspects of an event.
 We will release more interviews so you may be able to see further similarities and differences among them.

 Most people think that the entertainment agencies are the ones who arrange their artists’ tours, but it is actually up to the promoters to invite and arrange for the artists to come to their area or country.
-These tour promoters or producers bear most of the burdens before, during and after K-Pop events, especially if it is a concert.
+These tour promoters or producers bear most of the burdens before, during, and after K-Pop events, especially if it is a concert.
 They are mainly responsible for financial risks and all other risks that come to mind.

 This is why we think that the fans should know more about what these hardworking people behind the scenes go through just to make their K-Pop dreams come true.